 There is a kit offered by British Vintage Car Factors.
 The idea behind these kits is to replace the adjusting screw by a spring loaded finger that presses constantly on the peg to push it down into the cam groove so that adjustment is no longer required.
 However, I have strong reservations.
 This system will make the steering stiffer but most of all will wear the cam and peg much faster.
 In the original design, adjusting the peg means that there is no downwards pressure whilst this system does.
 I would rather spend ten minutes every 5,000 miles and keep my cam and peg forever than having to replace them.
 I am not even sure that you can get the parts these days.

-I think that there is a lot of confusion between the Bishop, Burman and the Cam Gears.
-The later being the better design as it remains adjustable and has the lowest friction.
-The worm and nut system does not allow any adjustment and has a high wear.
-The Cam Gears got rid of that.
+There is a lot of confusion between the Burman Box and the Cam Gears Box (aka the Bishop Gears box).
+The later is the better design as it is adjustable and has the lower friction of the two.
+The Burman worm and nut system does not allow any adjustment and has very high wear.
+Happily, Cam Gears box solved this issue.
 The shims in the end plate of the Cam Gears are there to adjust the ball bearings end float of the steering column, as this is minimal in most cases, it has only a small effect on the steering play.
 To test it, just pull and push on the steering column, if a visible play can be detected, they need adjusting by removing some of the shims.
 I have seen a few cases where some of the balls had broken.
 Needless to say the steering becomes pretty stiff and makes a horrible grinding noise.
 Remarkably, it did not jam!
 As the bronze ball races were damaged, a full replacement of the steering column was a cheaper option.